 Secrets of the Manor: Claire’s Story, 1910 by Adele Whitby

-I loved this book — it’s a captivating story about an orphan girl who moves to France to live with friends of her family.
+I loved this mystery book — it’s a captivating mystery featuring an orphan girl who moves to France to live with friends of her family.
 She befriends a servant girl and the duo realizes there are mysteries that must be answered — like what happened to the daughter of the manor and why did her parents send her to this family.

 The Haunted Library by Dori Hillestad Butler